vineethkumarv/sv-wiki/Control-Flow.md

 The function is the subroutine that contains procedural code.
 The purpose of the function is to return the value that can be used in the expression.
-The function cannot have time control statements like #, @, or fork-join( The function must execute in zero time .)
+The function cannot have time control statements like #, @, or fork-join( The function must execute in zero time).
 A function can call other functions, not other tasks.
-A function can have at least one argument but not have any input and out argument.
+A function can have at least one argument which is to be returned.

 **Syntax** -